FusterTormo/BioinfoWorkshop/README.md

 # Bioinformatics Workshop
-Here you are going to find the slides and examples used by Francisco Fuster Tormo in I Bioinformatics workshop
+Here you are going to find the slides and examples used by Francisco Fuster Tormo in the I Bioinformatics workshop

 To download the data, click in "clone or download" button, and, after in "Download ZIP".